TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 **November 27:**
 <a id="Question3ext"></a>
 We have extended the experiment of [Question 3](#Question3) to check the quality of our testcases.
-As mentioned earlier, we take the CT generated macro placement and then randomly swap the same size macros.
-While swapping the macros we update macro orientation based on the swapped macro orientation.
+As mentioned [here](#Question3), we take the CT generated macro placement and then randomly swap the same size macros.
+We use the [shuffle_macro.tcl](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/651a36626dd778018c5cf867b419e44f64fb103e/Flows/util/shuffle_macro.tcl#L29) script for this experiment.
 The following sections provide the details of macro shuffling experiments for different testcases.

 - **Ariane:**
 The target clock period of the shuffling experiment for Ariane133-NG45-68% shown [here](#Question3) is 4ns, which is very relaxed (See [here](#September18) for clock period sweep results).
 So we ran the same macro shuffling experiment for a tighter target clock period 1.3ns.
 The following table shows the preCTS / postPlaceOpt and postRouteOpt metrics.
 We shuffled the macros using six different seeds where seed values are 111, 222, 333, 444, 555 and 666.
+  - For the shuffled designs, the total power increase by 1.4%, the wirelength increase by 16%, and the runtime increase by 9% on average.

 <table>
 <thead>